 - Not putting trash cans or dumpsters near doors

-Of course, you can do all these things and flies will still come in.
+Of course, you can do all these things and they will still come in.
 If you have them in your home, use a fly swatter.
-Flies in food service establishments require more vigorous control efforts.
+Fly control in food service establishments requires more vigorous control efforts.
 Air curtains, fly baits, and insect light traps used together will provide the best results.
 For the most effective control, call Braman and we will help design a successful house fly management program for your residential or commercial property.

 There are a number of species referred to as blow flies, but the ones that are most commonly seen are the green bottle and blue bottle flies, easily identified by their blue or green metallic sheen.
 Blow flies typically lay their eggs in carrion flesh or dung, where their larvae can flourish.
 This means that if you have numerous blow flies in your home or business, you likely have a dead animal somewhere.
 It could be a dead bird in your chimney or a mouse in your wall or something in your trash.
 Whatever it is, try to find it and get rid of it.
 Also, take your trash out more often and make sure food is kept in fly-proof containers.

-Blow flies are not generally a big indoor problem in this area, but it is not unusual to have a stray one enter your house.
-Traps, baits, sprays and flyswatters are all effective for controlling and eliminating blow flies.
+The blow fly is not generally a big indoor problem in this area, but it is not unusual to have a stray one enter your house.
+Traps, baits, sprays and flyswatters are all effective for controlling and eliminating the blow fly.
 Braman can help determine sources and provide solutions.

 Fruit flies are very small and breed very fast.
-In fact, they breed so fast and produce new generations so quickly that scientists use fruit flies for experimentation and study purposes.
+In fact, they breed so fast and produce new generations so quickly that scientists use them for experimentation and study purposes.

-For all intents and purposes, there are 2 types of fruit flies that keep Braman pest elimination specialists busy; red-eyed and dark-eyed fruit flies.
-Until about 15 years ago we had only the red-eyed variety of fruit fly, also known as vinegar flies for their love of being near anything associated with fermentation, including liquor bottles, beer taps and overripe fruit.
+For all intents and purposes, there are 2 types of fruit flies that keep Braman pest elimination specialists busy; the red-eyed and the dark-eyed fruit fly.
+Until about 15 years ago we had only the red-eyed variety of fruit fly, also known as the vinegar fly for its love of being near anything associated with fermentation, including liquor bottles, beer taps and overripe fruit.
 Then along came the dark-eyed fruit fly, overtaking cockroaches as the most difficult pest to control in food service establishments.
-Dark-eyed fruit flies breed in decomposing organic matter.
+The dark-eyed fruit fly breeds in decomposing organic matter.
 A microenvironment such as worn grout in a tile floor, a dirty drain, a wet mop in the corner or plywood that gets wet and begins to delaminate are all potential breeding grounds for thousands of dark-eyed fruit flies and source for a fruit fly infestation.